 Fixed Annuity Rates 2017 & The Pros & Cons of Fixed Annuities

-Solid, unexciting, stodgy and in fact downright boring but…annuities are safe!
-Back in 2007, it might have been hard to get anyone to admit that they actually put money into a fixed annuity!
+Secure, unexciting, super conservative in fact downright boring but…fixed annuity rates are safe!
+In 2007, it might have been hard to get anyone to admit that they actually put much money into a fixed annuity!
 However, today it is a different story as many individuals lost substantial amounts of money during the Great Recession.
-Back then millions of folks holding boring fixed annuities suddenly found themselves feeling proud about the fact that their fixed annuity did what a fixed annuity was supposed to do.
-It protected them from the financial crisis and saved all or at least kept that portion of their retirement plan intact with locked in, with fixed annuity rates.
+Since 2007, millions of folks holding safe fixed annuities suddenly found themselves encouraged by the fact that their fixed annuity rates were secure and growing as a fixed annuity was designed to do.
+Their fixed annuities protected them from the financial crisis and saved all or at least kept that portion of their retirement plan intact with locked in, with fixed annuity rates.

-Fixed annuities offer competitive interest rates, typically 1-3% higher than bank CDs and money markets.
+Fixed annuity rates offer competitive interest, typically 1-3% higher than bank products.
 They were never designed to give returns that are potentially available in the stock market, however; for the first ten years of this new century many actually outperformed the market and may do so again in a down or flat market.

 The insurance provider and the contract available will determine the actual rate.
 Longer terms of five to ten years offer higher rates than shorter term annuities, though a one to five-year annuity can still potentially outperform bank CDs.
 In addition to earning higher interest rates, fixed annuities have even greater growth potential with tax-deferral accelerating their growth.

 When comparing fixed annuities to CDs, many factors are clearly in favor of annuities.
 Moreover, CDs and securities don’t offer much in the way of additional retirement benefits.
 CDs have early withdrawal penalties as do fixed annuities and they are both considered safe and secure.